Tausand-dev/TempicoSoftware/docs/index.rst

 Welcome to Tempico Software's documentation!
 ============================================

-Tempico Software is a program that allows the use of Tausand Tempico TP1004 devices to simplify the creation of histograms and FLIM measurements.
+Tempico Software is a program developed by Tausand Electronics, with Joan Amaya and David Guzman as the lead developers.
+It is implemented in Python, utilizing key libraries such as PyQt5 (integrated with PySide2) for the graphical user interface, HIDAPI for serial communication, and PyGraph for data visualization.
+The software facilitates the use of Tausand Tempico TP1004 devices, streamlining the creation of histograms and lifetime measurements.
 For more information, visit tausand.com.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   FLIMGraphics.rst
+   LifeTimeGraphics.rst
    StartStopHist.rst
    aboutDialog.rst
    createsavefile.rst